ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-what-it-takes-filipino-lm-ecosystem.md

 1. Building Filipino-centric LLMs **does not entail applying Silicon Valley approaches to our local contexts**.
 The capital difference is vast and the ecosystem is different.
 It's better to look into how our neighbors (geographically and economically) are doing it, such as Malaysia or Africa.

-2. Figuring out real needs is paramount to **avoid this project in becoming a vanity training exercise.** If the use-case can be solved by the next ChatGPT or Claude release, then maybe it's not worth it to go deeper than the application layer.
+2. Figuring out real needs is paramount to **prevent the project from becoming a vanity training exercise.** If the use-case can be solved by the next ChatGPT or Claude release, then maybe it's not worth going deeper than the application layer.

-    Recently, there's a lot of talk about retaining ownership over the whole LM development pipeline, hence the proliferation of sovereign LLMs.
-It's a common motivation, but I'm not yet well-versed into this topic.
-The point is: are we buildling this to fulfill a business need? to include more Philippine languages? to own the LM development stack?
+    Recently, there's been a lot of talk about retaining ownership over the whole LM development pipeline, hence the proliferation of sovereign LLMs.
+It's a common motivation, but I'm not yet well-versed in this topic.
+The point is: are we building this to fulfill a business need?
+To include more Philippine languages?
+To own the LM development stack?

 So can we build Filipino-centric LLMs and contribute world-class technologies?
 My answer is **YES**, because we Filipinos have the unique qualities and values to do so.
 The next step then is to provide an environment where these qualities will flourish.